Why Lunar New Year Is One of the Best Times to Visit Disneyland and Universal Studios

-California locals know the end of winter is the best time to visit theme parks.
-January and February bring smaller crowds, shorter waits, and cheaper tickets — but also an exciting celebration vacationers don’t often take notice of.
+California locals know that the end of winter is the best time to visit theme parks.
+January and February bring smaller crowds, shorter waits, and cheaper tickets — but this season also brings an exciting celebration vacationers don’t often take notice of.

-Only at Disneyland Resort and Universal Studios Hollywood does Lunar New Year become its own holiday, filling the parks with stunning decor, themed experiences, and traditional entertainment — all with a friendly and familiar twist.
+Disneyland Resort and Universal Studios Hollywood go all out for Lunar New Year, filling the parks with stunning decor, themed experiences, and traditional entertainment — all with a friendly and familiar twist.

-From a Kung Fu Panda noodle shop you won’t believe is real to a full-fledged festival of culinary delights, it’s an under-the-radar experience most park-goers don’t know about that just happens to come at the perfect time to visit.
+From a Kung Fu Panda noodle shop you won’t believe is real to a full-fledged festival of culinary delights, it’s an under-the-radar experience most park-goers don’t know about, and it just happens to come at the perfect time to visit.

-Hungry revelers can enjoy traditional and modern Asian cuisine at both parks, with Universal Studios Hollywood offering specialty sweets, dumplings, bao buns, and Banh mi sandwiches, and Year of the Pig-themed doughnuts at the famed Voodoo Doughnut within Universal CityWalk.
+Hungry revelers can enjoy traditional and modern Asian cuisine at both parks, with Universal Studios Hollywood offering themed food at Mr. Ping’s Noodle Shop.

-At Disney California Adventure, Mulan leads a procession of characters and performers multiple times each day, culminating in a colorful choreographed show with drummers, ribbon dancing, martial artists, and a firecracker finale.
-Prepare your cameras for special appearances by the Three Little Pigs in honor of Year of the Pig, as well as Goofy and Chip ‘n’ Dale.
+At Disney California Adventure, Mulan leads a procession of characters and performers every day, culminating in a colorful choreographed show with drummers, ribbon dancing, and martial artists.